Tax Management India. Com

 By: Vivek Jalan

-Summary: The GST Council's decision amends Schedule III of the CGST Act, 2017, to include clause 8(aa), treating the supply of goods warehoused in a Special Economic Zone (SEZ) or Free Trade Warehousing Zone (FTWZ) to any person before clearance as neither a supply of goods nor services.
-This aligns SEZ/FTWZ transactions with existing provisions for Customs bonded warehouses.
-SEZs are considered foreign territories for trade, exempting them from certain domestic disclosures.
-The SEZ Act's provisions override other laws, reinforcing SEZs as duty-free enclaves.
-Consequently, goods in FTWZs need not be disclosed as an additional place of business (APOB).
+Summary: The GST Council has amended Schedule III of the CGST Act, 2017, to include a new clause that treats the supply of goods warehoused in a Special Economic Zone (SEZ) or Free Trade Warehousing Zone (FTWZ) to any person before clearance as neither a supply of goods nor services, effective from July 1, 2017.
+This aligns SEZ/FTWZ transactions with those in Customs bonded warehouses.
+SEZs are deemed foreign territories for trade and duties, meaning goods stored there do not require disclosure as an additional place of business (APOB) under the CGST Act.

 2. PERSONAL GUARANTOR – A FINANCIAL CREDITOR?